artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 or  x6, x2, x5
 ```

-Answer the following questions for the Single-Cycle Processor:

-a.
 Simulate the program cycle-by-cycle and stop when the ```lw``` instruction is executing.
 Explain the values of each of the data/control signals obtained in the simulation.

 ## Exercise 3